xbeat/Machine-Learning/README.md

 Neural Networks are computational models inspired by the human brain, capable of learning from data and making predictions or decisions.
 They are composed of interconnected nodes called neurons, organized in layers: input, hidden, and output layers.
 Neural Networks are widely used in various applications, including image recognition, natural language processing, and predictive analytics.

 Code:

+## RMSProp Optimization in Deep Learning with Python

+Introduction to RMSProp

+RMSProp (Root Mean Square Propagation) is an optimization algorithm used in training deep neural networks.
+It addresses the issue of diminishing learning rates in AdaGrad by using a moving average of squared gradients.
+This adaptive learning rate method helps in faster convergence and better performance in non-convex optimization problems.

 ## Confidence and Prediction Intervals with Python